 MMI in Honduras

 In the early 1970’s, Dr. Napolean Alcerro, had a vision to help those living in poverty in his country and provide a source for basic medical care.
 The third Vice President of Honduras, Napolean Alcerro, secured an official invitation to bring an MMI medical brigade to Honduras.

 Since 2004, Gustavo & Mildred Elicegui have served as Project Directors in Honduras.
 Mildred is a Family Practice Physician and serves on our project teams.
 They live in San Pedro Sula and have two boys.
 Daniel and Ruth Castro provided leadership for over 20 years for MMI's one and two week projects.
 Currently, the Castros lead the Quimistan project.

-Florida Copan is a small rural town (population about 5,500) located in the west side of the Honduras.
+Florida, Copán is a small rural town (population about 5,500) located in the west side of the Honduras.
 MMI has a partnership with the local Church and City hall.
 Tobacco, corn, and cattle are the main source of income for the farmers in Florida.
-Florida Copan is about 2 ½ hours from San Pedro Sula.
+Florida is about 2 ½ hours from San Pedro Sula.

-* Project Description: MMI and our Honduras Director work in partnership with the local city hall and the Reformed Church in Florida Copan.
-Each day we set up a mobile clinic with a triage area, consultation rooms, dental area, eye examination area, a Pharmacy, and health education area.
+* Project Description: MMI and our Honduras Director work in partnership with the local city hall and the local church in Florida.
+Each day, a mobile clinic with a triage area, consultation rooms, dental area, eye examination area, a Pharmacy, and health education area is set up.
 The conditions of the facilities where we set up clinic are very simple and basic.
 Many of the patients that come do not receive regular medical and dental care, so all kinds of health problems can be seen.
 Common complaints include gastritis, arthritis pain, lower back pain, skin problems, and dehydration.

 483.17 m (1585.22 ft. )